Important Information:

 Shares of ETFs are bought and sold at market price (not NAV) and are not individually redeemed from the Fund.
 Market returns are based upon the midpoint of the bid/ask spread at 4:00 p.m.
 Eastern time (when NAV is normally determined for most ETFs), and do not represent the returns you would receive if you traded shares at other times.
 Ordinary brokerage commissions may apply and will reduce returns.

-Kurv Enhanced Short Maturity ETF is distributed by Foreside Distributors LLC, Member FINRA/SIPC.
-Foreside Distributors is not affiliated with Kurv Investment Management.
+Kurv Enhanced Short Maturity ETF is distributed by Foreside Fund Services, LLC.
+Member FINRA/SIPC.
+Foreside Fund Services, LLC is not affiliated with Kurv Investment Management.